-9. Fuel cells using hydrogen produced by any of the renewable energy technologies in paragraphs 1. through 8. of this subsection; and
+10. Fuel cells using hydrogen produced by any of the renewable energy technologies in paragraphs 1. through 8. of this subsection; and

-10. Other sources of energy not including nuclear that become available after November 4, 2008, and are certified as renewable by rule by the division;
+11. Other sources of energy not including nuclear that become available after November 4, 2008, and are certified as renewable by rule by the division or its predecessor;

 (N) RES or Renewable Energy Standard means sections 393.1025 and 393.1030, RSMo;